 - Complete at least 300 hours of service;

-- Earn a $1,175 Segal AmeriCorps Education Award voucher that can be used to pay current educational expenses or qualified student loans;
+- Earn a $1,212 Segal AmeriCorps Education Award voucher that can be used within the next seven years to pay current educational expenses or qualified student loans;

-- Have access to Equal Justice Works’ network of alumni, experience and expertise as the nation’s largest provider of public interest opportunities for law students and attorneys;
+- Have access to Equal Justice Works’ network of alumni, as well as our experience and expertise as the nation’s largest provider of public interest opportunities for law students and attorneys; and

 To learn more about AmeriCorps JD, please explore the pages in the “More About This Program” box to the right.